Thousands march in France against Macron reforms - Journal du Cameroun

 PCF communist party secretary general Pierre Laurent addressed the crowds, saying: “When we have power so arrogant, so authoritarian in his methods, if the country does not show its strength and unity, we will not be able to push the boundaries.”

-Several dozen people were arrested at the start of the demonstration at the Place de la Bastille.
+Forty-three people were arrested in Paris, most at the start of the demonstration at the Place de la Bastille.

 “I hope that this parade will be a calm parade, where people can express their opinion.
 We are in a republican state and those who want to break, loot, even attack the police force, are arrested in a preventive way,” he added.